Last Updated: Oct 23, 2025

 Create a deployment that uses the PVC.
 This will automatically provision a Persistent Volume (PV)—a persistent disk that will appear in your Crusoe Console.

-apiVersion: apps/v1 kind: Deployment metadata: name: example-mount-fs spec: replicas: 2 selector: matchLabels: app: example-mount-fs template: metadata: labels: app: example-mount-fs spec: topologySpreadConstraints: - maxSkew: 1 topologyKey: kubernetes.io/hostname labelSelector: matchLabels: app: example-mount-fs whenUnsatisfiable: DoNotSchedule terminationGracePeriodSeconds: 0 containers: - name: example-mount-fs image: ubuntu:24.04 command: ["sleep", "infinity"] volumeMounts: - mountPath: "/vol/myvolume" name: myvolume volumes: - name: myvolume persistentVolumeClaim: claimName: sharedfs-mount readOnly: false
+Deploy the deployment fileapiVersion: apps/v1 kind: Deployment metadata: name: example-mount-fs spec: replicas: 2 selector: matchLabels: app: example-mount-fs template: metadata: labels: app: example-mount-fs spec: topologySpreadConstraints: - maxSkew: 1 topologyKey: kubernetes.io/hostname labelSelector: matchLabels: app: example-mount-fs whenUnsatisfiable: DoNotSchedule terminationGracePeriodSeconds: 0 containers: - name: example-mount-fs image: ubuntu:24.04 command: ["sleep", "infinity"] volumeMounts: - mountPath: "/vol/myvolume" name: myvolume volumes: - name: myvolume persistentVolumeClaim: claimName: sharedfs-mount readOnly: false$ kubectl apply -f deployment.yaml

 Additional Resources